EmoFSM: A Finite State Machine for Emotional Support Conversation: More Implementation Details

-\textbf{BLEU-2}(B-2)\citep{papineni2002bleu} first compute the geometric average of the modified $n$-gram precisions, $p_n$, using $n$-grams up to length $N$ and positive weights $w_n$ summing to one.
+\textbf{BLEU-2} (B-2) \citep{papineni2002bleu} first computes the geometric average of the modified $n$-gram precisions, $p_n$, using $n$-grams up to length $N$ and positive weights $w_n$ summing to one.

-Next, let $c$ be the length of the prediction and $r$ be the reference length.
-The BP and BLEU-2 are computed as follows.
+Next, let $c$ be the length of the prediction and $r$ be the reference length, the BP and BLEU-2 are computed as follows:

-\textbf{Rouge-L (R-L)}\citep{lin2004rouge} propose using LCS-based F-measure to estimate the similarity between two summaries $X$ of length $m$ and $Y$ of length $n$, assuming $X$ is a reference summary sentence and $Y$ is a candidate summary sentence, as follows:
+\textbf{Rouge-L (R-L)} \citep{lin2004rouge} uses LCS-based F-measure to estimate the similarity between two summaries $X$ of length $m$ and $Y$ of length $n$, assuming $X$ is a reference summary sentence and $Y$ is a candidate summary sentence, as follows:

 Where $\operatorname{LCS}(X, Y)$ is the length of a longest common subsequence of $X$ and $Y$, and $\beta=P_{l c s} / R_{\text {lcs }}$ when $\partial F_{l c s} / \partial R_{l c s}=\partial F_{l c s} / \partial P_{l c s}$.
 In DUC, $\beta$ is set to a very big number $(\rightarrow \infty)$.
 Therefore, the LCS-based F-measure, i.e. Equation \ref{rouge_l}, is Rouge-L.